 Once the rings have fully dried, cut a section of twine and slip the twine through the rings.
 Allow the rings to fall evenly along the twine.
 Then tie the twine tightly around the rings.
 Adjust the rings until they are spaced appropriately.
 Apply a bit of glue from your glue gun to a cinnamon stick and push it down into the center of the pumpkin.
 Do the same for any floral pieces that will be inserted.
 Viola!
 Simply, cute, little pumpkin.

-Another very simply halloween decoration.
-All you need for these are the candles in a color of your choice, (I chose black) and a tapered red candle for the blood.
+Another very simple Halloween decoration.
+All you need for these are the candles in the color of your choice, (I chose black) and a tapered red candle for the blood.

 Just light the red tapered candle and allow it to drip over the edge and down the sides of the other candles.